ptrbman/FALSIFY/README.md

 # FALSIFY

-FALSIFY is a prototype framework for test analysis.
+FALSIFY is a prototype framework for test analysis using CBMC.
 It works with rich tests over C-code.
+It currently supports non-deterministic assignments and a naive approach towards computing upper limit on memory usage (based on user-provided memory usage stats).

 ## Installation